junxit/us-congress-bills-113/metadata.md

 - 2013-05-22 — The Speaker designated the Honorable Steve Womack to act as Chairman of the Committee.
 - 2013-05-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2893)
 - 2013-05-22 — The previous question was ordered pursuant to the rule. (consideration: CR H2892)
+- 2013-05-23 — Received in the Senate, read the first time.
+- 2013-06-03 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 81.